 2. Do you tend to be more strong or tender when you confront someone?
 What can enable you to find an appropriate balance of both qualities so you can be a safe person; that is, one who is not condemning but tenderly honest?

 3. What have you learned from this blog or the entire five-part series that has been helpful?
-How might you handle conflict differently in the future or how would you want to handle it differently?
+How might you handle conflict differently in the future?

 4. What is one step you can take that will help you deal with anger and conflict redemptively, thereby reflecting the heart of God to others?